Manage Copy Through Project Workflows

 Note: You can add multiple translation languages by selecting them one by one from the dropdown.

-4. Click the dropdown and select the desired translation language (e.g., French - France).
+5. Select the drop-down menu and select the required translation language from the list. (e.g., French - France).

-5. The selected translation language will now be associated with that element.
+6. The selected language is now associated with the copy element.

 04. Assign User to Copy Elements

-Note: You can assign only those users who are already mapped to the corresponding tasks in the workflow template configuration.
+• You can assign only users who are mapped to the corresponding Copy task in the workflow template.

-You cannot add or remove users for a task in an active or initiated project.
-To make such changes, update the workflow template.
-These changes will apply only to newly created projects.
+• You cannot add or remove users for a Copy task in an active or initiated project.
+To change task participants, update the workflow template.
+These changes apply only to newly created projects.

 To assign users to the elements: